Enqurance/CS4248_Project/README.md

 next section will introduce how to evaluate using the experimental results we provided and they are already well processed.

+For `qwen-zero-shot.ipynb` and `qwen_essemble.ipynb`, just remove the proxy and run the cells directly to inference the model and get prediction files.

 ## Evaluation

 You may need to first process results after inferencing.
 For zero-shot and finetune withour explanation, you do not need